4/29/2025

 Dave Storms

 Good morning.
 Good morning, Dave.
-Maybe more on that.
-How can we start with the May we're seeing in down channel inventory levels?
-The volume increase they saw this quarter, was there any sense that this is from maybe a pull forward in inventory levels as customers are trying to get ahead of some of the macro uncertainties?
+Good morning. hoping we could start with maybe what you're seeing in down channel inventory levels, the volume increase that you saw this quarter, was there any sense that this is from maybe a pull forward in inventory levels as customers are trying to get ahead of some of the macro uncertainties?

 speaker